Tjstretchalot/lonelypss/README.md

 #   main.py will load from this to reduce the odds you accidentally check them in

 # subscriber-secrets.json contains the secrets that the subscribers need; see the
-#  `httppubserver` package for more information on how to use this.
+#  `lonelypsc` package for more information on how to use this.

 # Run the server
 uvicorn main:app